bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 - Standard operations are:
   - **Push**: adds an item to the top of the stack;
   - **Pop**: removes the top item of the stack;
-  - **Peek**: gets the top item of the stack without popping it
+  - **Peek**: gets the top item of the stack without popping it.
 - A *linked list* is the ideal backing data structure for a stack, however, it is possible to implement it with any data structure;
 - An *array* would be a good choice **if**:
   - You know the maximum number of items the stack will hold;
   - Memory is tight.